A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Deep Anchor Graph Hashing\cite{chen2019deep}} The anchor graph means utilizing a small number of anchors to connect the whole dataset so that the similarities between different data points can be computed in an implicit way.
-At first, it samples a number of anchors and builds an anchor graph between training samples and anchors.
+\emph{Deep Anchor Graph Hashing} (DAGH) \cite{chen2019deep}. {In the anchor graph, a minimal number of anchors are used to link the whole dataset, allowing for implicit computation of the similarities between distinct examples.} At first, it samples a number of anchors and builds an anchor graph between training samples and anchors.
 Then the loss function can be divided into two parts.
-The first part contains general pairwise likelihood loss and linear regression loss.
-The loss in the second part is calculated by the distances between training samples and anchors in the same class, and both deep features and binary codes are used when computing the distances.
-The loss function includes the distance between deep features of training samples and binary codes of anchors, which belong to the same class, besides general pairwise likelihood loss and linear regression loss.
-DAGH fully utilizes the remaining labeled data during mini-batch training and helps to obtain efficient binary hash codes.
+The first part contains a typical pairwise likelihood loss and a linear regression loss.
+In the second part, the loss is calculated by the distances between training samples and anchors in the same class, and both deep features and binary codes are used to compute the distances. {Besides a general pairwise likelihood loss and a linear regression loss}, DAGH minimizes the distances between deep features of training samples and binary codes of anchors belonging to the same class.
+This method fully utilizes the remaining labeled data during mini-batch training and helps to obtain efficient binary hash codes.